About Langley Alloys

 These days we operate from specialist facilities in the UK and USA, where our comprehensive stockholding of bars, plate and pipes allows us to supply customers globally.
-And as a distribution partner for Alleima (formerly Sandvik) and voestalpine BOHLER Edelstahl, we carry an extensive range of their stainless steels, duplex and super duplex stainless steels and nickel alloys.
-In fact, we like to call ourselves #thehomeofsuperduplex, reflecting our role in the development and focus on distributing the most complete range of these alloys.
+As the distribution partner for Alleima (formerly Sandvik) (opens in new tab) and voestalpine BOHLER Edelstahl (opens in new tab), we carry an extensive range of their stainless steels, duplex and super duplex stainless steels and nickel alloys, reflecting our role in developing and distributing the most complete range of these alloys.

 Our manufacturing heritage dates back to 1938